synergy-inc/.github/README.md

-# Welcome to Synergy

-The most advanced platform for content management and collaboration.
+## SynergyOS

+SynergyOS: The One Source of truth for the enterprise.

+A centralized productivity platform for your files, emails, projects, and all your company information.